ingresso-group/feather-demo/readme.md

 * onReserveStopped

 All of the callbacks will also receive an object containing all the data required to display the right information to the user.

+**NOTE:** if you set a custom legend with different prices, **DO NOT** use the basket total that gets returned by these callbacks, as it will not reflect the prices that you've set in the legend.
+You have to compute your own total, based on the currently selected seats.

 ## Controlling the widget